 Summer has officially arrived and no doubt you are excitedly planning a well-deserved vacation.
 Studies show that taking time to stop and smell the roses can benefit your mind, body, and soul.
 Taking time to appreciate all those blooming beauties helps us feel connected and charges up those gratitude vibes–exactly what a girl needs after a crazy year of school and work commitments.
 Why not change it up from your usual week spent in Cabo and head to one of the following flower travel destinations?
+Not only do we offer farm-fresh flower delivery but we are the experts on all things flowers.

 We will take you on a journey to the breathtaking tulips in Amsterdam, the jaw-dropping cherry blossoms in Japan, and every glorious garden in between.
 So brush up on your botanical knowledge, pack your travel bag, and don’t forget to pack some comfy shoes.
 Even better, go get some new ones – because any reason is reason enough to buy new shoes!
 Ready?
 Grab your passport and let’s get going!